Disneyland (Modern Family)

 "Disneyland" is the 22nd episode of the third season of the American sitcom Modern Family and the series' 70th overall.
 It first aired on ABC on May 9, 2012.
 It was written by Cindy Chupack and directed by James Bagdonas.
+The episode was set in Disneyland and followed the whole family as they dealt with their chaotic conflicts while attending the theme park.
+The theme park was fitting for this episode specifically because of the similar family themes.
+Reid Ewing, who played Haley's ex-boyfriend, guest appears in this episode, who is working at Disneyland as a Dapper Dan.